£1000 National Book Tokens Prize - The Mancunion

 £1000 National Book Tokens Prize

 You may have already heard of the National Book Tokens Scheme.
-It comes from the same people who bring you World Book Day and now they’re offering book-specific financial aid for students.
+The scheme comes from the same people who bring you World Book Day, and now they’re bringing some book-specific financial aid for students.

-Uni is very much about books, books, books.
-They’re expensive, but you definitely need to be reading.
-They’re mainly for academic purposes, but having a non-degree related book on the go can provide some much-needed relief.
+They’re expensive, but you definitely need to be reading when you’re in uni.
+Mainly for academic purposes, but having a book on the go can provide much needed relief.

 The National Book Tokens Scheme is providing an unmissable opportunity for students.
-To help ease the cost of learning, National Book Tokens are offering a £1000/€1100 award for students to spend on books.
-According to The National Student Money Survey, 79% of students have money worries, so a little help here can go a long way!
+To help ease the cost of learning, National Book Tokens are offering a £1000/€1100 award for students, that can be spent exclusively on books.
+According to The National Student Money Survey 79% of students have money worries, so a little help here can go a long way!

 All you need to do is find somebody who will nominate you for the award.
 They can access the National Book Token website and fill out a quick form on their website.
-If you win, they’ll also receive a £50/€60 gift card to spend on books.
-You could even band together with a couple of coursemates and buy the books you all need for the year.
-There are 26 bookshops around Manchester that will accept the book tokens, so places to spend them are plentiful.
+If you win they’ll also receive a £50/€60 gift card to spend on books, so it’ll make it an easy ask.
+You could even band together with a couple of course-mates and buy the books you all need if one of you wins.
+There are 26 bookshops around Manchester that will accept the book tokens, so places to spend them are a-plenty.

 The competition closes on the 20th of October 2019.
 Awards will be announced shortly after this.

-So, visit the website, ask your nearest and dearest to nominate you, and secure the opportunity to fund your book expenses for the academic year.
+Visit the website, ask your nearest and dearest to nominate you and secure the opportunity to fund book expenses for the academic year.

 Best of luck!